freeCodeCamp/guide/src/pages/articles/certificates/get-json-with-the-jquery-getjson-method/index.md

 ---
-title: Get Json with the jQuery Getjson Method
+title: Get JSON with the jQuery Getjson Method
 ---
 Application Programming Interfaces - are tools that computers use to communicate with one another.